njosefbeck/api.poketeambuilder.com/README.md

 + id: 1 (number, required)
 + identifier: bulbasaur (string)

     A string with two parts separated by a `:`.
 Both parts are all lower-case, and words are joined together by `-`.
-The first part is the Pokemon's English name, and the second part is it's form (ex: `venusaur:mega`).
+The first part is the Pokemon's English name, and the second part is its form (ex: `venusaur:mega`).
 If no form present, then only the English name is returned.

 + pokemonName: Bulbasaur (string)